 Graham's intriguing third National Park Mystery takes archaeologist Chuck Bender to the Thorofare region of Yellowstone…The threatening behavior of the park's predators is worrisome enough, and the discovery of a murdered researcher lifts threats to a whole new level.

 Bears and wolves in Yellowstone's backcountry don't hold a candle to the danger posed by the people sent there to study them.
 [Yellowstone Standoff balances] potential danger and shady characters."

 Graham does a terrific job of maintaining suspense and keeping the reader wondering what could possibly be happening.
 The remote forests of Yellowstone are well described, and Graham's writing transports the reader…

 — Reviewing the Evidence

-Yosemite Fall, book four in the National Park Mystery series, release date June 12, 2018, is set in Yosemite National Park.
+Yosemite Fall, book four in the National Park Mystery series, released in June 2018, is set in Yosemite National Park.
 When archaeologist Chuck Bender arrives in Yosemite Valley with his new family to study the 150-year-old murders of two gold prospectors, he and his wife Janelle Ortega are suspected in the shocking death of one of Chuck's former rock-climbing partners.
 Together, Chuck and Janelle race against time to solve the dual mysteries and prove their innocence while facing down a ruthless killer on the loose in the valley.

 Only the best novelists have the gift of propelling readers into the middle of artfully crafted adventures, and with Yosemite Fall, the fourth in his National Park Mystery Series, Scott Graham once again proves he belongs in the very first rank.